pinmonyvicheaa/Library-Management-System/README.md

 (Execute that code in MySQL Workbench)
 ```
-6. Run Project in NetBeans
+6. Run Project in NetBeans:
 ```bash
 "F6" shortcut keys to Run